Twinplast is committed to producing goods to the highest standards, providing protection and peace of mind to both customers and personnel.

 ISO 9001, Certification by ISOQAR (Cert.
 No 1351 -QMS-001)

 Twinplast is driven to deliver continuous improvement and the assurance of conformity and application of applicable statutory and regulatory requirements.
-Our first certification was in August 1997, giving us 19 years of valuable experience
+Our first certification was in August 1997, giving us many years of valuable experience

 Twinplast is committed to establishing, implementing, maintaining and improving environmental management systems to assure conformity within our stated environmental policy and legal requirements.
 Our first certification was in August 1997, giving us many years of valuable experience

 We produce a unique variation of fire retardant board (HalFRee).
-Our material is Halogen free, this ground breaking product is minus the fatal toxin present in normal FR board.
+Our material is Halogen free, this ground breaking product is minus the fatal toxin present in normal

 FIRE RETARDANCY Warrington Certification approved to TS63, Certificate CF-5613